gguibon/RHAPSODIE-TreebankBrowser/README.md

-<<<<<<< HEAD
-LSIS-AppGestion
+RHAPSODIE-TreebankBrowser
 ===============

-A graphical interface that allows you to manage members of a team, see charts about their distribution per supervisors, entry date, etc. It allows you to obtain a trombinoscope of the members, and to filter your data.

-The actual version is 1.8.0.

-It is a evolution of [this tutorial from code.makery](http://code.makery.ch/library/javafx-8-tutorial/ "code.makery tutorial") with several additionnal features:
-- edit photo
-- edit double click to edit
-- trombinoscope
-- additionnal charts
+Treebank Browser is a graphical tool which allows to browse treebanks graphically.
+It was initially made for the [RHAPSODIE](http://www.projet-rhapsodie.fr/) projet purposes.
+Its main assets are :
+- create multiple projects with metada, licence information, project descriptions, etc. and save them.
+- generate server ready web interface from your project
+- no need to change your data !
+With [Arborator's engine](http://arborator.ilpga.fr/), it reads most common treebank data and even oral speeches treebanks !
-- additionnal filter
+- Fast interface
 - etc.

-It was initially made for the [LSIS research laboratory](http://www.lsis.org/ "lsis home page").
+The actual version is 0.8.0.

+The manager UI is an evolution of [this tutorial from code.makery](http://code.makery.ch/library/javafx-8-tutorial/ "code.makery tutorial") with several additionnal features.

 # Build